Distribution of Indirect Cost Recovery to Academic Units from Sponsored Programs Policy

 Policy

-The University of Dayton Research Institute (UDRI) is the designated fiscal agent for sponsored research and scholarship at the University.
-All proposals requesting government (federal, state, county, city) or non-government funds for research or scholarly activity must be reviewed and processed by the University of Dayton Contracts and Grants Office.
+The University of Dayton Research Institute (UDRI) and the Office of Academic Research are the designated fiscal agents for sponsored research and scholarship at the University.
+All proposals requesting government (federal, state, county, city) or non-government funds for research or scholarly activity must be reviewed and processed by the University of Dayton Contracts and Grants Office or the Office of Academic Research (OAR), as applicable.
+This Policy shall cover Indirect Cost Recovery for contracts managed by OAR.

 When contract/grant budgets are developed, they are carefully reviewed to ensure all costs, direct and indirect, are considered.
-Indirect costs (facilities and administrative, F&A) represent the expense of doing business that are not readily identified with a particular grant, contract, project function or activity, but are necessary for the general operation of the University and the conduct of activities it performs.
+Indirect costs (facilities and administrative, F&A) represent the expense of doing business that are not readily identified with a particular grant, contract, project function, or activity, but are necessary for the general operation of the University and the conduct of activities it performs.
 Indirect costs result from shared services such as physical plant operation and maintenance, utility costs, use allowance for buildings and equipment, library materials, and general administrative expense.
 Indirect cost recovery offsets these real and actual costs incurred by the University.
+The University operates within the guidelines established by the Office of Naval Research (which sets maximum indirect cost rates) and the funding agency(ies) of the project in question.

 Guidelines for the distribution of indirect cost recovery and cost-sharing follow.